 5. Carryout Cocktails

-Alcoholic drinks are a high-margin menu item and generally represent anywhere from 20–30 percent of a restaurant’s sales.
+Alcoholic drinks are a high-margin menu item and generally represent anywhere from 20–30 per cent of a restaurant’s sales.
 In light of this, many states have lifted their laws on alcohol delivery, allowing restaurants to serve sealed drinks to go.
 Restaurants have responded in varied and creative ways with Cocktail Kits, Take Home Margarita Mix, Whiskey Tasters, and Blood Mary Makings.

 6. Direct Ordering

-Third-party delivery services have provided a lifeline for many restaurants who needed to make a hard and fast pivot to takeout in 2020.
-But now that that the industry has become accustomed to off-premise sales?
+Third-party delivery services have provided a lifeline for many restaurants that needed to make a hard and fast pivot to takeout in 2020.
+But now that the industry has become accustomed to off-premise sales?
 It’s time to ditch the Grubhubs and Postmates of the world and offer your own online ordering.